matthewoestreich/js-randomness-predictor-rust/README.md

 # CLI

 - Use `jsrp --help` to get a full list of commands/arguments (as well as their shorthand equivalent).
+- Use `jsrp <environment> --help` to get a full list of commands/arguments for a specific environment.
 - Each number within `--sequence` should be separated by a space.
 - By default we provide 10 predictions (if `--predictions` was not provided).
+- You can export results to JSON (more info below).
+- You can provide expected results so that we can automatically validate our predictions (more info below).

 ```bash
 # Node - make 12 predictions